-Effect: Digging the grave requires a shovel item or Impressive Strength, and multiple diggers may split up the time required.
+Effect: Digging the grave requires a shovel item or Impressive Strength, and requires characters to collectively Exert 10 times, either across multiple characters or after periods of rest.
 Those not laid to rest with this ritual are very likely to rise again as Malefic creatures unaided.
 The effect of proper Funeral Rites reduces this chance, but those with terrible darkness may rise again even still.

 Hope from the Scriptures

 Inspires courage and fortitude in the face of adversity.